James Byrne (musician)

-James Byrne (/bɜrn/; Irish: An Beirneach; 4 January 1946 – 8 November 2008) was an Irish farmer and fiddle playing icon from Donegal.
+James Byrne (/bɜrn/; Irish: An Beirneach; 4 January 1946 – 8 November 2008) was an Irish farmer and fiddle player from County Donegal.
 He has been called one of Ireland's leading fiddle players.

 Biography

 Byrne was born in Mín na Croise (Meenacross), Gleann Cholm Cille (Glencolmcille) in south west County Donegal, Ireland.
-He learned his first tune from his father John Byrne at the age of 8.
+He learned his first tune from his father at the age of 8.

 His style is the old Glencolmcille, County Donegal, style.
-He was the link between the older generation of musicians in his area – his neighbours, the Dohertys, the Cassidys, the McConnells, to name but a few – and the young generation of Donegal fiddlers today whom he taught and inspired.
+He was the link between the older generation of musicians in his area – including his neighbours, the Dohertys, the Cassidys, the McConnells – and the young generation of Donegal fiddlers today whom he taught.

 By 1980, many of the older local musicians had died, and Donegal music was being played only in isolated pubs.
-Ironically, it was a time when Irish traditional music was becoming increasingly popular throughout Ireland, Britain and America due to groups such as Planxty and the Bothy Band.
-Claddagh Records, the Dublin label, recorded The Brass Fiddle: Traditional Fiddle Music From Donegal, featuring Byrne.
+Claddagh Records, a Dublin-based music label, recorded The Brass Fiddle: Traditional Fiddle Music From Donegal, featuring Byrne.
 He followed this with a solo album, The Road to Glenlough (a lake near his home in Mín na Croise), in 1990.
-A young band from Donegal, Altan, started playing many of his tunes and became popular internationally.
+A young band from Donegal, Altan, started playing a number of his tunes and became popular internationally.

-James's reputation increased nationally and internationally when adult students of the Irish language and Irish traditional music discovered him while attending language and music classes at the adult language college Oideas Gael.
+Byrne's reputation increased nationally and internationally when adult students of the Irish language and Irish traditional music met him while attending language and music classes at the adult language college Oideas Gael.

-He has taught and inspired musicians all over the world and was instrumental in keeping the rich fiddle tradition of Glencolmcille alive.
-Today, his family – his wife Connie and their three children Merle, Aisling and Seana – and the many young local musicians he taught continue the vibrant tradition.